 Date of Initial Visit:

-Service Tier: (e.g., CORE, ASSURE, GUARDIAN)
+Contract: (e.g., CORE, ASSURE, GUARDIAN) *Based on the Infographic I provided, obviously not mandatory but there needs to be a mechanism for a basic or advanced client due to the service they're expecting.

 Team Feedback & Discussion (Section 1):

 Is "Job / Contract Number" the best identifier, or should we use something else?

+My thought is that we should have a nick name, kinda already do for alot of places, they are quick to refer to

+Problem with job numbers is that i think the way the system is now they keep changing

+Contract number as well?

+I almost want a unique Site Number; something that stays with the site, and the contracts can come and go, at times we have sites that doesn’t have a contract and they only call for T&M, but then sometimes we convince them to get a contract

 What other high-level information is consistently missing when you start a new job?

+Need to know what main system is on site, N4, FX, a mix of ALC, EBI Honeywell, etc.

 Section 2: Project-to-Service Handoff Documentation

 For sites previously installed by our operations team.
 This is the essential package the service team should receive.